MikeMitterer/dart-sass-var-transformer/README.md

    - The Transformer reads the SCSS-File

-   - @mdl will be replaced with the path to your local mdl-package e.g. `@import "<your user>/.pub-cache/hosted/pub.dartlang.org/mdl-<version from pubspec>/lib/assets/themes/deep_purple-pink/material-design-lite";`
+   - @mdl will be replaced with the path to your local mdl-package
+   e.g. `@import "<your user>/.pub-cache/hosted/pub.dartlang.org/mdl-<version from pubspec>/lib/assets/themes/deep_purple-pink/material-design-lite";`

    - SCSS-File will be compiled to .CSS

+Here is a simple example: [GH MDL Text-Only](https://github.com/MikeMitterer/dart-sass-var-transformer/tree/master/samples/text_only)

 ###License